 It’s a relatively quiet day ahead on the Eurozone economic calendar.
-Economic data is limited to the Eurozone’s August finalized inflation figures.
+Key stats due out of the Eurozone are limited to trade data due out of Germany.

-In the futures markets, at the time of writing, the DAX was down by 1.5 points, with the Dow Mini was down by 17 points.
+In the futures market, at the time of writing, the DAX30 down by 15 points, with the Dow down by 27 points.

 This article was originally posted on FX Empire

 - Bitcoin Cash – ABC, Litecoin and Ripple Daily Analysis – 08/12/19

 - The Week Ahead – The ECB, the FED, the UK General Election and Trade in Focus

 - U.S Mortgage Rates Hold Steady as Geopolitics and Stats Send Mixed Signals